rjNemo/ticket_manager/README.md

 - Ensure Tickets Files belong to Project Files
 - Write a query class to refactor code and optimize perf on get queries (AsNoTracking)
 - Async model methods ?
+- setMembers & removeMembers from project api not working